krasimir/react-in-patterns/patterns/flux/README.md

 > [Source code](https://github.com/krasimir/fluxiny)

+*The Flux implementation discussed in this article is available here [github.com/krasimir/fluxiny](https://github.com/krasimir/fluxiny).
+Feel free to use it in a browser [directly](https://github.com/krasimir/fluxiny/tree/master/lib) or as a [npm dependency](https://www.npmjs.com/package/fluxiny).*

 I'm obsessed by making my code simpler.
 I didn't say *smaller* because having less code doesn't mean that is simple and easy to work with.
 I believe that big part of the problems in the software industry come from the unnecessary complexity.
 Complexity which is a result of our own abstractions.
 You know, we (the programmers) like to abstract.
 We like placing things in black boxes and hope that these boxes work together.

 [Flux](http://facebook.github.io/flux/) is an architectural design pattern for building user interfaces.
 It was introduced by Facebook at their [F8](https://youtu.be/nYkdrAPrdcw?t=568) conference.
 Since then, lots of companies adopted the idea and it seems like a good pattern for building front-end apps.
 Flux is very often used with [React](http://facebook.github.io/react/).
 Another library released by Facebook.
 I myself use React+Flux in my [daily job](http://trialreach.com/) and I could say that the simplicity is one of the main benefits.
 This combination helps creating apps faster and at the same time keeps the code well organized.